EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-cover-letter-M7MVP1.md

 Now go to your Student Dashboard and **submit the link to your cover letter for your coach to review.**

 Note: **You don't need to submit the worksheet.** It is designed to help you during the review process.
+Remember that you must submit your material by Wednesday of the week it's due so that career coaches can review it on time.

 ------